 So, what exactly is the difference between routine care and preventive care?

 When we talk of “routine care,” we refer to Primary preventive care.
-Here, the tests are done as routine to check on the health of the patient.
+Here, the tests are done as a routine to check on the health of the patient.
 If anything is found remiss, the doctor suggests solutions to prevent the onset of illness.

-All stages after the primary preventive care stage are what doctors usually term as “preventive care.”
+All stages after the primary preventive care stage are what doctors usually term “preventive care.”
 If you’d like medical services in Lanham, MD, US, visit us at Chariss Family Medical Clinic.
 We specialize in routine care and preventive care.
 We are here to help you in any way we can.